 The initial three solo franchises follow Iron Man, Thor, and Captain America, and each has a single black sidekick character — Tony has Rhodey/War Machine (Terrence Howard / Don Cheadle), Cap has Sam/Falcon (Anthony Mackie), and Thor has Heimdall (Idris Elba).
 The mere concept of renowned actors like Cheadle and Elba being reduced to quippy sidekicks and the wise magical black character trope – both there to help the white hero on his journey – is insulting.

-The state of women in the MCU has been pretty terrible too, with again a one-per-franchise love interest rule firmly in place with the exception of Natasha (Scarlett Johansson), who was never granted a solo movie despite the audience clamouring for it.
+The state of women in the MCU has been pretty terrible too, with again a one-per-franchise love interest rule firmly in place with the exception of Natasha (Scarlett Johansson), who has yet to be granted a solo movie despite the audience clamouring for it.
 Women of colour are, as always, the group that get the worst end of both sticks.

-Age of Ultron’s introduction of the Maximoff twins also came under fire, since the characters’ Rroma and Jewish heritage is intrinsic and vital in their comic-book iterations.
+Age of Ultron’s introduction of the Maximoff twins also came under fire, since the characters’ Roma and Jewish heritage is intrinsic and vital to their comic-book iterations.
 Both of which were ignored in the casting process, missing the opportunity to diversify the Whitevengers, as well as making these historically Jewish characters volunteer for HYDRA – literal Marvel Nazis.
 Not great.